-Beveled corners, around and smooth casing and angled dome, the dexis platinum sensor maximize the patient comfort while making precise placement easy.
+Beveled corners, around and smooth casing, and an angled dome, the dexis platinum sensor maximizes the patient comfort while making precise placement easy.
 Having a direct USB connectivity, its concept is portability, ease, and with Pure image technology, the quality you get of the images is remarkable.

 The sensor prevents x-ray backscattering by having a protective shield that is fixed to the rear housing interior wall.
 The Dexis software and hardware work harmoniously to balance radiation variances hence guiding against over and underexposure.

 Its imaging makes it possible to see subtleties, which are crucial in diagnosis, patient communication, and collaboration.
 Hugely detailed images from the dexis platinum sensor have made the digital x-ray easy for the detection of defects.

 The Vatech ezsensor is slim, with rounded corners for maximum comfort.
 The vatech ezsensor has a massive range of exposure settings, and it captures consistent images that can easily be diagnosed.
 The sensor is highly sensitive, capturing diagnosable images under various conditions, including when using old x-ray sources.
 The patients even then get lower radiation.

 Its high contrast makes it possible to have a look at the insides’ different opacity in detail.
 It makes it easy to even distinguish interproximal carries in the image.
 The imaging of vatech is based on CMOS APS technology, which provides high resolution with more transparent images helping in diagnosis and treatment.